-Hi there, my name is Petra Kupská, and I come from the Czech Republic, a small country in the heart of Europe.
+Hi there, my name is Petra Kupská, and I come from the Czech Republic, a small country in Central Europe.

-Our family lives in a small pleasant town in Northern Bohemia, surrounded by the Jizera Mountains.
+Our family lives in Chrastava, a small pleasant town in northern Bohemia, surrounded by the Jizera Mountains.

-With the German and Polish borders being just a stone's throw away.
-The area is also a Tri Border Area as the Tripoint of the Czech Republic, Germany and Poland, as the borders of all three countries meet very near here.
+The German and Polish borders are only a stone's throw away.
+The area is called a "Tri-Border Area," as it is the tripoint of the Czech Republic, Germany, and Poland, as all three countries' borders meet very near.

-This idea wasn't born in easy times!
-It is March 2020 and both Europe and America – actually the whole world - are fighting the Coronavirus pandemic.
+This idea wasn't born in easy times.
+In March 2020, Europe and America – actually the whole world – started fighting the Coronavirus pandemic.

-Schools and most shops are closed and the movement of citizens is limited to the necessary minimum – people can go to work, do the necessary shopping and take care of their elderly relatives.
+Schools and most shops were closed.
+The new rules limited citizens' movement to the necessary minimum – people could go to work, do the necessary shopping, and take care of their elderly relatives.

-I am staying at home with the boys, while my husband is still going to work.
+I stayed at home with the boys while my husband was still going to work.

 My sons never stop eating.
-Unless you have one, you can´t imagine how hungry teenagers at this age can be!
-For me this means spending almost all day, every day in the kitchen, making breakfast, snacks, lunch, dinner.
+Unless you have one, you can’t imagine how hungry teenagers at this age can be.
+For me, this means spending almost all day, every day in the kitchen, making breakfast, snacks, lunch, and dinner.

-Children are studying from home, teachers are setting them their work via Google Classroom.
+Children studied from home, and teachers set them their work via Google Classroom.
 One of the essential subjects at school is English.

 And the idea for this blog came from here.

-I think it's a good way to get over the adversity of the current situation.
-The outlook isn't very positive and we may well end up at home for several weeks or even months.
-But let’s keep our fingers crossed and hope it will all turn out well in the end!
+I think it was a good way to get over the adversity of that situation.
+The outlook wasn’t very positive.
+We didn't know whether we'd end up being at home for weeks or even months.

 I hear you asking – what about my skills and potential?

-I've been cooking for more than 25 years.
-As such I have more than enough experience, I know a lot of little tricks and how to cook food to make it taste great.
-Furthermore, I'm a certified dietetian nutritionist, so I can pick just the right ingredients for each recipe to make it as good as possible.
+I've been cooking for over 20 years and am a self-taught home cook.
+As such, I have more than enough experience, and I know a lot of little tricks and how to cook food to make it taste great.
+I can pick the right ingredients for each recipe to make it as good as possible.

-I've got some awesome Czech cookbooks on hand (I got one from my parents when I got married).
+I've got some fabulous Czech cookbooks on hand; my parents gifted me one when I got married.

-The recipes posted here are mostly from these Czech cookbooks and I can say they're the best that you can get.
+The recipes posted here are mostly from these cookbooks, and I can say they're the best you can get.